angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 }
 ```
 12. Tailwind CSS is amazing for creation of responsive layouts and has lots of great helpers for layouts, sizing, ...
+13. Try to use Tailwind classes like `!text-4xl` or `text-blue-700` in the `app.component.html` file and see the changes in the browser

 # Great!
 We have set up nice Angular workspace and are ready for the development!